indragiek/SNRFetchedResultsController/README.md

 ## ARC

 This project was written assuming that the code would be compiled under ARC.
-This means that there is no memory management code present, so if you are going to use this class in a non-ARC project then the correct retain/release calls will need to be inserted manually.
+This means that there is no memory management code present, so if you are going to use this class in a non-ARC project then the correct retain/release calls will have to be inserted manually OR you will have to compile `SNRFetchedResultsController.m` with the `-fobjc-arc` flag.

 ## Example Usage